mikependon/RepoDB.NET/pages/classes/sqlservertablehints.md

 }
 ```

-> The class contains a lot of hints, we recommend that you visits the official Microsoft documentation [here](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-2017) for further understanding.
+> The class contains a lot of hints, we recommend that you visits the official Microsoft [documentation](https://docs.microsoft.com/en-us/sql/t-sql/queries/hints-transact-sql-table?view=sql-server-2017) for further understanding.